42Automation/long-context-experiments/README.md

 * Q3.
 What is the net income per FTE in 2024 at Apple?
 * Q4.
 What determines the vesting conditions for performance awards in Apple's 2022 Stock Plan?
 * Q5.
 Who has more FTEs in 2024, Apple or Tesla?
+* Q6.
+What were the costs of internal software tools development and maintenance for Apple in 2024?
+* Q7.
+How long is the performance period for vesting RSUs in Apple's Stock Plan?

 ## References
 * [Context Rot: How Increasing Input Tokens Impacts LLM Performance](https://research.trychroma.com/context-rot#yarn)